wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

-In general, my research aims to *build more trustworthy intelligent systems or software with the help of formal methods or software engineering techniques*.
+In general, my research aims to *build more safe and secure intelligent systems or software with the help of formal methods or software engineering techniques*.
 Currently, I am particularly interested in the following research topics:
 - Testing, verification and repair of artificial intelligence (AI) systems;
 - Verification of concurrent reactive systems, e.g., OS kernels and industrial control systems;
 - AI-assisted modeling and verification of security protocols;